codacy-open-source-projects-scans/mongodb/src/mongo/db/catalog/README.md

 to the collection or index in-memory state (tracked via the drop token) remains.
 When no concurrent readers of the collection or index are left, the drop token will be the only remaining reference to the in-memory state.
 The drop timestamp must be both older than the timestamp of the last checkpoint and the oldest_timestamp.
-Requiring the drop timestamp to reach the checkpointed time ensures that startup recovery and rollback via recovery to a stable timestamp, which both recover to the last checkpoint, will never be missing collection or index data that should still exist at the checkpoint time that is less than the drop timestamp.
+Requiring the drop timestamp to reach the checkpoint time ensures that startup recovery and rollback via recovery to a stable timestamp, which both recover to the last checkpoint, will never be missing collection or index data that should still exist at the checkpoint time that is less than the drop timestamp.
 Requiring the drop timestamp to pass (become older) than